neondatabase/website/content/docs/guides/vercel-postgres-transition-guide.md

 ## More questions?

 There are likely many more questions we haven't thought of.
-To get you those answers as quickly as possible, we've set up slack channel `##vercel-postgres-transition`, which we will be monitoring leading up to and through the November transition period.
+To get you those answers as quickly as possible, we've set up slack channel `# vercel-postgres-transition`, which we will be monitoring leading up to and through the transition period.